Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of editable Managed Service for Apache Kafka® cluster configuration fields, refer to the Terraform provider guides.
+For a complete list of Managed Service for Apache Kafka® cluster configuration fields you can update, see this Terraform provider guide.

-2. To set up the maintenance window (for disabled clusters as well), add the maintenance_window section to the cluster description:
+2. To set up the maintenance window that will also apply to stopped clusters, add the maintenance_window section to the cluster description:

 resource "yandex_mdb_kafka_cluster" "<cluster_name>" {